-The panel affirmed the district court's denial of the parties' cross-motions for summary judgment in an action under the Digital Millennium Copyright Act alleging that the defendants violated 17 U.S.C. § 512(f) by misrepresenting in a takedown notification that the plaintiff's home video constituted an infringing use of a portion of a Prince composition.
+The panel affirmed the district court's denial of the parties' cross-motions for summary judgment on a claim that the defendants violated 17 U.S.C. § 512(f) by misrepresenting in a takedown notification that the plaintiff's home video constituted an infringing use of a portion of a Prince composition.

-The panel held that the DCMA requires copyright holders to consider fair use before sending a takedown notification, and that failure to do so raises a triable issue as to whether the copyright holder formed a subjective good faith belief that the use was not authorized by law.
+The panel held that the DCMA requires copyright holders to consider fair use before sending a takedown notification, and that there was a triable issue as to whether the defendant copyright holders formed a subjective good faith belief that plaintiff's use was not authorized by law.
 Regarding good faith belief, the panel held that the plaintiff could proceed under an actual knowledge theory.
 The panel held that the willful blindness doctrine may be used to determine whether a copyright holder knowingly materially misrepresented that it held a good faith belief that the offending activity was not a fair use.
 The plaintiff here, however, could not proceed to trial under a willful blindness theory because she did not show that the defendants subjectively believed there was a high probability that the video constituted fair use.
 The panel also held that a plaintiff may seek recovery of nominal damages for an injury incurred as a result of a § 512(f) misrepresentation.